Netflix/falcor/documentation/router.md

 ### Creating the Genre List Routes

-We decided to use the following routes to create the user's personalized genre list:
+We chose the following routes to create the user's personalized genre list:

 ~~~
 "genrelist.length"